Necrospermia, also known as necrozoospermia is a sperm disorder characterized by the presence of dead sperm in the semen.

 - Hormonal disorders

-In these cases, curing necrospermia is complicated, as well as increasing sperm vitality.
-In short, it is likely that the affected man has to turn to assisted procreating to have children.
+In these cases, reversing necrospermia and increasing sperm vitality is complicated.
+As such, it is likely that the affected man will have to turn to assisted reproductive techniques to have children.

 To what extent can smoking affect necrospermia?

 Tobacco consumption is very negative for the vitality of spermatozoa, since nicotine is a very toxic substance for them.
 There is a study that shows that the consumption of about 20 cigarettes a day causes necrospermia in men.